rafaelcolladojr/arrowhead.nvim/README.md

 <BR>

-## Warning
+> [!WARNING]

-This plugin is experimental and has only been tested on Dart (and similar languages) code.
+> This plugin is experimental and has only been tested on Dart/Flutter code.
 If you'd like this to work in your preferred language, feel free to submit a feature request.
 Or better yet: submit a pull request.

 <BR>

 ## Why does this exist?

-As a Flutter developer, handling deeply nested function definitions is a regular experience.
-Regardless of language/framework, needing to convert an auto-generated fat arrow function into a standard, return statement function is a drag.
+As a Flutter developer, handling deeply nested class and function definitions is a regular experience.
+Regardless of language/framework, needing to convert an auto-generated fat arrow function into a standard, return statement function notation is a drag.
 Manually finding where these definitions end to insert that semicolon and closing brace always proves annoying and tiring.

 <BR>